 Since the Psalms are compositions of men's prayers and praises to God, it is not surprising that they are completely about God.
-Chisholm rightly asserts that "the central theme of the book of Psalms, which its prayers assume and its songs of praise affirm, is God's kingship" (258).
+Chisholm rightly asserts that "the central theme of the book of Psalms, which its prayers assume and its songs of praise affirm, is God's kingship."
 In one way or another, God's many attributes, his relationship to Israel and the nations, and his dealings with them throughout history, all reflect his sovereign reign.
-Thus, throughout the Psalms, the various psalmists focus on numerous aspects of God's person and works as expressions of his kingship over them.